Labradoodles

 • Coat Description: Coat grows to about 2-3 inches in length and requires occasional combing.
 Coats are often hair coats, and others can have wavy or curly coats.

 • Allergy Friendliness: usually successful in families with mild allergies.
-When a family has moderate to severe allergies, a backcross Dood is recommended
+When a family has moderate to severe allergies, a backcross Doodle is recommended.

-Although there is less vigour in this crossing than in the original hybrid, the first generation backcross still is close enough in the breeding tree to benefit from hybrid vigour.
+The F1B generation is still close enough in the breeding tree to benefit from hybrid vigour.
 With each successive generation vigour is lost.

 • Coat Maintenance: moderate to high care